IntroCSCI/colorvisionproject-TannerOates2/README.md

 The user enters their file so that the program can text the text within and store it.
 The program also outputs the files text in the same format.

 ### Arrays/Vectors
-I used an array in the getId function as a way to get a user id number.
+I used an array in the getId function as a way to store a user id number.

 ### Functions
  I used a function to turn three rgb numbers to a hex color code.